Sue Patterson

 Sue continues to be an active member of the WINGS Board and has contributed fundamentally to the growth of the organization.

-• Angel del Valle
+• Ángel del Valle

-• Angel del Valle
+• Ángel del Valle

-Angel is a social anthropologist with 12 years of experience in research, project implementation, and monitoring and evaluation across thematic areas including adolescent girls’ empowerment, education, child marriage, gender-based violence, youth engagement and evidence-based advocacy to improve social protection frameworks.
+Ángel is a social anthropologist with 12 years of experience in research, project implementation, and monitoring and evaluation across thematic areas including adolescent girls’ empowerment, education, child marriage, gender-based violence, youth engagement and evidence-based advocacy to improve social protection frameworks.
 In his work, he has led experimental and mixed-methods evaluations of programs designed to empower adolescent girls in marginalized settings, including rural and indigenous populations.
 He has promoted the expansion of programs focused on adolescent girls in Belize, Guatemala, Mexico, Dominican Republic, Honduras, and El Salvador and has supported efforts to reach Native American girls in the United States.
-He has also served as an advisor to national governments and multilateral institutions, promoting evidence-based policy design to meet the needs of the most marginalized populations, and has advised donors and foundations on grant-making strategies with a focus on education and girls.
-Angel currently serves as the Country Representative of the Population Council’s Guatemala Office.
+He has also served as an advisor to national governments and multilateral institutions, promoting evidence-based policy design to meet the needs of the most marginalized populations, and has advised donors and foundations on grant-making strategies with a focus on education and girls. Ángel currently serves as the Country Representative of the Population Council’s Guatemala Office.

 • Board Member Emeritus, Kathie Amble